 The perfect way to enjoy Durango’s local artists and social distance at the same time is with a public art tour around Durango!
-With dozens of public art displays around town, this is the perfect chance to get to know some of Durango’s local artists and some of the history of Durango.
+With dozens of public art displays around town, this is the perfect chance to get to know some of Durango’s local artists and some of the histories around Durango.

-A crisp Winter evening is the perfect time to cozy up in your cabin or hotel with family, friends, and a board game.
+A crisp winter evening is a perfect time to cozy up in your cabin or hotel with family, friends, and a board game.
 Plenty of local hotels, motels, and cabins carry board games available for check out at the front desk or in the room themselves.

 If you’re looking for a particular game that isn’t found at the place you’re staying, consider stopping at one of the many retail shops around town to pick up your favorite board game!

 #41 Take a Winter Hike Around Haviland Lake